GuruCharan94/gurucharan94.github.io/_posts/2020-06-15-restart-service-fabric-application-replica-using-powershell.md

   thumbnail:  "/assets/images/sf-restart-powershell.jpg"
   og_image: "/assets/images/sf-restart-powershell.jpg"
 categories:
-- category
+- Azure
 tags:
+- PowerShell
-- category
+- Azure
-excerpt:
-ogImage:
-  title: "**Restart A Service Fabric Application Replica using PowerShell**"
+- Service Fabric
-  subtitle: "www.gurucharan.in | @gurucharan94"
-  filename: "sf-restart-powershell"
-  fontSize:  "120%"
+excerpt: Here is a PowerShell script to restart replicas where specific applications / services are deployed to.
 ---

 Here is a PowerShell script to restart replicas where specific applications / services are deployed to.